 Bring home joy and prosperity this Janmashtami!
-Take cues from our lowdown on awesome Janmashtami decoration ideas for your home and pooja room to welcome Lord Krishna in style this year.
+Take cues from our lowdown on awesome Janmashtami decoration ideas at home and pooja room to welcome Lord Krishna in style this year.

-Today we bring you home decoration ideas to help you ensure a grand welcome for Lord Krishna this Janmashtmi.
+Today we bring you krishna Janmashtami decoration ideas at home to help you ensure a grand welcome for Nand Gopal.

 Bring Home Lord Krishna

-This is for those of you who are celebrating Janmashtami for the first time.
+This is for those of you who are celebrating Janmashtami for the first time and looking for simple Janmashtami decor at home.
 You will own an idol of Lord Krishna if you are planning to celebrate Krishna Janmashtami this year.
 Most of us who celebrate Janmashtami either have Lord Krishna’s idols made from natural stones like marble or metals like brass.
 You can choose your favourite idol that is readily available in the market this time of the year.
 Also, don’t forget to get Shringaar (dresses and accessories) for your idol of Lord Krishna.
 If you are planning to incorporate a colour theme for the decoration this year make sure you choose a similar or complementing shade of Lord Krishna’s dresses and accessories.

 Janmashtami Jhula Decoration At Home